krishnaanaril/portfolio-v2/posts/angular-16.md

 Angular's current implementation of change detection is bit inefficient as it is based on `zone.js`.
 If there is any change in parent component, it will re-render all its child components.

-So with this release Angular team introduced a new reactivity model - `Signals` why may phase out `zone.js` in the upcoming releases.
+So with this release Angular team introduced a new reactivity model - `Signals` which may phase out `zone.js` in the upcoming releases.
 The concept of `Signal` is not novel, it is already available in other frameworks like [Preact](https://preactjs.com/guide/v10/signals/) and [Solidjs](https://www.solidjs.com/tutorial/introduction_signals).
 Right now, it is in developer preview and not recommended for production.
-It is not a replacement for rxjs, but you can find an immediate use of it by replacing [asyncpipe](https://angular.io/api/common/AsyncPipe) in templates.
+It is not a replacement for rxjs, but you can find an immediate use of it by replacing [async pipe](https://angular.io/api/common/AsyncPipe) in templates.

 Here are the few functions that'll help you to implement signals:

 - `signal()`: will help you to create a writable signal whose value you can set, update and mutate.
 - `computed()`: will help you to derive or compose value from other existing signals.
 It will keep track of the signals referenced in the computation.
 - `effect()`: will help you to add side effects.
 This passed function will be invoked every time the signal referenced inside it changes.
 - `toSignal()`: will help you to convert an observable to signal.
 - `toObservable()`: will help you to convert a signal to an observable.

 If you are coming from reactjs background, you may see some similarity with `useState()` hook.
 But both are entirely different.
 Major differences are:
  - Automatic dependency tracking in signals